 Indoor maps allow enterprises to display the precise location and timing of each asset’s movement.
 This in turn helps employ RTLS for tracking assets efficiently.

 - Indoor Navigation

-Maps can be linked to applications and enable the capability to traverse indoor environments in the same way that we do when we are outside using GPS.
+Maps can link to applications that allow people to navigate indoor environments just like outside GPS.
 This capability extends to a wide variety of indoor locations, including office buildings, entertainment venues, and more.

-Indoor Map software makes it easier to keep the office safe, especially in times of social distancing, because it can make one-way hallways and make sure that booked desks are far away from each other.
-Indoor maps can also be combined with positioning data for the purpose of contact tracing.
+Indoor mapping software makes it easier to keep the office safe, especially in times of social distancing, because it can make one-way hallways and make sure that booked desks are far away from each other.
+Indoor maps can also work with positioning data for the purpose of contact tracing.